TMJ Treatment: An Overview

 Mouthguard and Splint Therapy

-Dr. Engelberg recommends using a mouthguard or dental splint to alleviate specific symptoms of TMJ disorder for patients with mild to moderate issues.
-A mouthguard or splint is often the first step, used early in treatment and not needed as a long-term solution.
-A dental split can be helpful to help identify a comfortable and stable bite position.
+Dr. Engelberg recommends using a mouthguard or dental splint to alleviate specific TMJ disorder symptoms in patients with mild to moderate issues.
+A mouthguard or splint is often the first step, used early in treatment, and not needed as a long-term solution.
+A dental split can help identify a comfortable and stable bite position.

 Bite Correction Therapy